 Thyroid Health for the Winter Months

-Last Updated on 5 November 2024 by Brisbane Livewell Clinic
+Last Updated on 4 May 2025 by Brisbane Livewell Clinic

-Essential tips for Winter Thyroid Health.
+Essential tips for Winter Thyroid Health

 Do you notice a change in your health in the winter months?
 Dry skin and hair, feeling the cold, weight gain, low mood, fatigue – these are often signs and symptoms that we may associate with Winter.
-Poor thyroid health and function may be at the root of this in colder months as the thyroid gland works harder to keep us warm.
-So, what do we need to consider to help get us through the cooler months and manage your thyroid health?

-1. Check your current thyroid function, especially thyroid antibodies.
+1. Check your current thyroid function, especially thyroid antibodies

-Comprehensive screening is always recommended, ideally including TSH, Free T4, Free T3, Thyroid antibodies (TPOab and TGab) and Reverse T3.
+Comprehensive screening is always recommended, ideally including TSH, Free T4, Free T3, Thyroid Antibodies (TPOab and TGab) and Reverse T3.
 If your GP is unwilling to provide a thorough screen, Naturopaths can authorise testing.
-Early detection of thyroid antibodies, while other parameters appear normal, is an important strategy in overcoming thyroid issues.

 For those who are already diagnosed with an underactive thyroid and are on prescription medication, a dose adjustment may actually be required in Winter, based on blood tests and symptoms.